Students may check out up to 5 items at a time. Due date and renewals are detailed below.

 FOOD & DRINK

-Due to issues in the past, there is no food allowed in the library.
+Food must be in a container and no lunch trays are allowed in the library at any time.
 Drinks in a container with a lid are allowed.
 Please be considerate of other patrons and your librarian by cleaning up bottles and drink containers and reporting spills immediately.